Cody Hawkins

-Cody Norman Hawkins (born March 24, 1988) is an American college football coach and a former professional and college football player.
-He is the head football coach at Idaho State University.
+Cody Norman Hawkins (born March 24, 1988) is an American college football coach and a former professional and college football player who is currently the head coach at Idaho State University.
 Hawkins played as a quarterback for the Colorado Buffaloes and professionally in Sweden for the Stockholm Mean Machines in the Superserien league for two seasons.
-He is son of UC Davis head coach Dan Hawkins.
+He is the son of former UC Davis head coach Dan Hawkins.

 High school

-Hawkins never lost playing football while growing up, going 59–0 since beginning in sixth grade.
+Hawkins never lost a football game while growing up, going 59–0 since beginning in sixth grade.
 He also lettered twice in basketball in high school.

 In Boise, Idaho, Hawkins led Bishop Kelly High School to back-to-back undefeated state championships.
 He was also a two-time Idaho Statesman All-Idaho Football Team Player of the Year.
 In 2005, he threw for 42 touchdowns and 2,783 yards with 5 interceptions, earning him the 2005 Gatorade Idaho Player of the Year award.
 As a junior in 2004, he had 31 touchdowns and 8 interceptions for the Knights.